Marina Blumenthal

-Marina Blumenthal was born in Buenos Aires, Argentina, and, as a young girl, began a profession in acting and modelling.
+Marina Blumenthal is an Argentinian actress.
+Born in Buenos Aires, she began acting and modelling as a young girl.
 Her roles in Argentina covered: film, television, commercials and stage (winning the A.C.E. award for best actress in a play).
 Blumenthal has studied theatre, music, dancing, and improvisation.

 After being cast in a Latino Sitcom, Blumenthal moved to Los Angeles, where she has had roles in films, and television, as well as modelling, and hosting.
-Her filmography includes "Cuando Volveras", "Easter Bunny, Kill!
-Kill!", and the TV movie "Bike Cops Van Nuys".
-As well as appearing in Telemundo TV series, Blumenthal co-hosts the "Repo Radio Show" with Lou Pizarro, and also features in the web comedy series "Chamacas", on Sofia Vergara's YouTube Channel.
+Her filmography includes Cuando Volveras, Easter Bunny, Kill!
+Kill!, and the TV movie Bike Cops Van Nuys.
+As well as appearing in Telemundo TV series, Blumenthal co-hosts the "Repo Radio Show" with Lou Pizarro, and has appeared in the web comedy series Chamacas, on Sofia Vergara's YouTube Channel.
 The actress has a number of forthcoming film and television projects.